Miriam-Stoehr/challenge-sentiment-analysis/README.md

 ### Web Scraping

-Data was scraped using the Reddit API, focusing on posts with the hashtag #queengambit.
-A total of 10,000 posts were collected.
+Data was scraped using the Reddit API, focusing on posts with the hashtag #queensgambit.
+A total of 10,000+ posts were collected.

 ### Sentiment Analysis

 * Model: TinyBERT

-* Dataset: SST5 (reduced to 3 classes)
+* Dataset: [SST5](https://huggingface.co/datasets/SetFit/sst5) (reduced to 3 classes)

 * Techniques: Preprocessing, Fine-tuning, and Prediction